zendfi/docs/docs/docs/api/subscriptions.md

 1. Runs every hour to check for subscriptions with `next_payment_attempt` due
 2. Creates a payment for the billing amount
 3. Generates a payment link for the customer
-4. Sends webhook event `subscription.payment_due`
+4. Sends webhook event `SubscriptionPaymentFailed` if payment fails
-5. On successful payment: Advances billing cycle and sends `subscription.renewed`
+5. On successful payment: Advances billing cycle and sends `SubscriptionRenewed`
-6. On failed payment: Marks subscription `past_due` and retries later
+6. On failed payment: Marks subscription `PastDue` and retries later

 :::tip No Manual Work Required
 You just create subscriptions and we handle everything else!